ahmed-rashad-alnaggar/muhawil/README.md

 ## File Loaders

-All files loaders extends `Alnaggar\Muhawil\Loaders\FileLoader` class, which provides the method `load (string $path)` to load the transaltions from the provided file at that path.
+All files loaders extend the `Alnaggar\Muhawil\Loaders\FileLoader` abstract class, which provides the `load (string $path)` method to load the transaltions from the specified file at that path.

 ```php
 # Example of loading translations from a PHP file.